 It rains in the Caribbean.
-This rain storm has blown in in early afternoon and sends me under a roof overhang on one of the streets in the ” Old City. ”
+This rain has blown in this afternoon and sends me sheltering under a roof overhang on one of the main streets in the Zona Colonia.

-People, on motorcycles, wrapped in large plastic trash bags, zip through the streets and find shelter in nearby parking garages.
+People, on motorcycles, wrapped in large plastic trash bags, zip through the streets and get out of the weather in nearby parking garages.
 Security guards have a leisurely smoke and dogs are nowhere to be seen as water puddles, rain droplets hit your outstretched hands like little needle pricks.

 When we were little, in Albuquerque, we would go out after a rain like this and make little dams in the street gutters to stop the flow of runoff.
 Our efforts were not always successful.
 We would go home soaked to the bone and leave our clothes on the back porch before we went inside to change and have dinner.

 While I love the rain, I love it the most when I can watch it and stay dry.